-Fast forward 2000, online media started posing a serious threat to the established media houses in 'print' and 'visual'.
+Fast forward 2000, online media started posing serious threats to the established media houses in 'print' and 'visual'.
 Advertisers were lured by web marketers with inflated and hollow promises.

-Again, fast forward 2010 - the crown was dispelled and the visual media empire stands dethroned.
+In 2010 the crown was dispelled and the visual media empire was almost dethroned.

-Google became God for the worshipers in a newly found world of SME (search, media & entertainment).
-It started selling advertisements with Adwords program in 2000.
-Many such programs followed.
+Google became a demi God in a newly found world of SME (search, media & entertainment).
+It started selling advertisements with its Adwords program in 2000.

-A long fought 10-year war intended to dethrone the visual and print finally ended with a near victory for Google.
-Other online and digital platforms got their share of the pie too.
+The long fought war, intended to dethrone the visual and print, finally ended with a victory for Google.

 Slow Death of Print?

-What went wrong?
-Actually nothing.
-I guess it was a more of suicidal than a natural death.
+What went wrong with print?
+It was a more of suicidal than a natural death.